-Building the neural networks and deep learning models, a process called training, is often accomplished by high-performance computing systems.
-Training is a highly parallel application that requires low latency and high throughput.
+Additionally, training is a highly parallel application that requires low latency and high throughput.
 Throwing more computing resources at the problem can improve the time it takes to create a model; however, the communication overhead involved in the parallel application can offset the gains of more CPUs or GPUs.
 As seen in Figure 2, the huge training data sets are partitioned into chunks and distributed across a number of working clusters.
-Each cluster processes separate chunks of data, and returns gradient results to be folded together by a common parameter server or other peers in a coordinated fashion.
+Each cluster processes separate chunks of data and returns gradient results to be folded together by a common parameter server or other peers in a coordinated fashion.
 The process repeats with model parameters being refined, reduced and redistributed until the model can recognize a known input with an acceptable level of accuracy.
 Once the models are built, they can be distributed and used as part of a new type of OLDI service that takes complex input such as voice, handwriting, high-resolution images and video.